 So this summer I designed an "Easy Install" version of the USB Typewriter kit, which now involves absolutely no soldering or special tools and is just plain easier to install all around.
 This guide explains the installation process for my new kit, which is now available for sale at www.usbtypewriter.com .
 I'm interested in making this kit as easy as possible to install, and making the instructions extremely clear, so if you see room for improvement please leave your comments and suggestions below.

-I have designed different versions of the kit to fit each of the major brands of typewriters, dating from the early 1920s through the late 1960s.
-Here are the brands that are currently supported by the USB Typewriter Kit:
+I have designed different versions of the kit to fit each of the major brands of manual typewriters, dating from the early 1920s through the late 1960s.
+I have made kits and instruction manuals available for each of the following brands of typewriter:

 - Underwood Portables

 - Royal Desktops (Models KMM, KHM, and No. 10)